spdk/spdk/doc/nvmf.md

 Once built, the binary will be in `app/nvmf_tgt`.

-## Prerequisites for InfiniBand/RDMA Verbs {#nvmf_prereqs_verbs}
+### Prerequisites for InfiniBand/RDMA Verbs {#nvmf_prereqs_verbs}

-Before starting our NVMe-oF target we must load the InfiniBand and RDMA modules that allow userspace processes to use InfiniBand/RDMA verbs directly.
+Before starting our NVMe-oF target with the RDMA transport we must load the InfiniBand and RDMA modules that allow userspace processes to use InfiniBand/RDMA verbs directly.

 ~~~{.sh}
 modprobe ib_cm